Features, pricing, ratings, and pros & cons — compared head-to-head.

+StrutsHoneypot is a free honeypots & deception tool.
 The Honeynet Project is a free honeypots & deception tool by The Honeynet Project.
-StrutsHoneypot is a free honeypots & deception tool.
 Compare features, ratings, integrations, and community reviews side by side to find the best honeypots & deception fit for your security stack.

 Based on our analysis of core features, integrations, here is our conclusion: